Mishkun/lobzik/README.md

 effort.
 Lobzik outputs a detailed report of your potential improvements in neat HTML one-pager, allowing you to quickly decide which modules to extract and in which order.

+See the Lobzik in action in this [case study](https://dev.to/mishkun/carving-the-path-to-modularity-a-lobzik-tool-case-study-on-the-protonmail-android-app-mid).

 ## Getting started

 To use Lobzik in your project, follow these steps: